-There are, it seems, two version of ‘imitatio Christi’.
-The modern version is to be good like Jesus and give money to the poor (despite the fact that Jesus never gave money to the poor).
-This amounts to an identification with God, since it imitates God’s work in removing the sinfulness of the world, by way of his incarnation.
-But traditional asceticism means to transfer one’s own merit to God, that is, to perform a sacrifice of one’s own life for the benefit of the spirit.
+There are, it seems, two version of imitatio Christi.
+The modern version is to be good like Jesus, and give money to the poor (despite the fact that Jesus never gave money to the poor).
+This amounts to an identification with God, since it imitates God’s work in removing the sinfulness of the world, by means of his incarnation.
+Against this, traditional asceticism means to transfer one’s own merit to God, that is, to perform a sacrifice of one’s own life for the benefit of the spirit.
 Thus, the ascetic takes on his shoulders the burden of divine sin and, like Simon of Cyrene, helps Jesus carry the cross.
-Thus, ‘imitatio Christi’, in its right form, equals the sacrifice of the pagans, namely to transfer merit to God but not to humanity.
+Thus, imitatio Christi, in its right form, equals the sacrifice of the pagans, namely to transfer merit to God, but not to humanity.
 Modern Christians, however, only want to remove the sin of the world.
 But so much divine goodness has already been bestowed upon humanity, whereas God longs for redemption due to his great sacrifice.
 That’s why religion, in the modern era, often opposes the spiritual way.
 Of course, from a Jungian perspective, it is easy to understand that pretending to be good leads to an accumulation of the shadow, with horribly evil consequences.
-The unconscious becomes sick and chock-full of sin.
+The unconscious becomes sick, and chock-full of sin.

 Jung never delves deeply into this, the most important aspect of human culture, namely the sacrifice to the gods.
 Only the sacrifice of the gods was important to him.
 Like modern Christians, he tends to see the divine sphere (the unconscious) as an eternal horn of plenty.
-Although it’s not a ‘summum bonum’ in the moral sense, he viewed it as such in another sense.
-In Jung’s understanding, the individual’s duty is to excavate the unconscious and deprive it of its goods.
-He is an entirely modern capitalist entrepreneur in this sense.
-He sees the Christ as a symbol of the Self, signifying wholeness, and turns a blind eye to the other aspect, namely Jesus as the most wretched being on this earth, anything but whole and dignified.
-He is the poor little human being compelled to sacrifice his enormous merit to God, and he dies a sinner.
+Although it’s not a summum bonum in the moral sense, he viewed it as such in another sense.
+In Jung’s understanding, the individual’s duty is to excavate the unconscious, and deprive it of its goods.
+He is an entirely modern capitalist entrepreneur, in this sense.
+He sees the Christ as a symbol of the Self, signifying wholeness.
+Yet, he turns a blind eye to the other aspect, namely Jesus as the most wretched being on this earth, anything but whole and dignified.
+He is the poor little human being, compelled to sacrifice his enormous merit to God, and he dies a sinner.
 Having been born to the highest glory ever appointed a human being, he dies a broken and tormented man, subject to scorn and ridicule.
 Accorded the role of a moron and a loser, maladjusted for life on this earth, his divine genius is thoroughly sacrificed.

 The Jungian quaternarian Self denotes worldly wholeness, which suggests the image of a “complete” and successfully individuated human being, who has developed his gifts to the utmost.
-It seems that Jung has left out that other aspect of the Self, namely the trinitarian Self, or the Self of Transcendency, the theme of which is to be devoted to the salvation of God, but not to one’s own individuation and “completion” in the world.
+It seems that Jung has left out that other aspect of the Self, namely the trinitarian Self.
+This is the Self of Transcendency, the theme of which is to be devoted to the salvation of God, but not to one’s own individuation and “completion” in the world.
 Christ represents both these aspects.
 He is both God and a miserable human being.
 This suggests two complementarian aspects of Self.
 Arguably, Jung says only half the truth about the human Self.
-He focuses on the integration (assimilation) of the unconscious and the redemption of mankind (reception of divine boons that are bestowed upon us thanks to the sacrifice of gods), but forgets about the redemption of God, which is connected with a life of sacrificial duty.
+He focuses on the integration (assimilation) of the unconscious, and the redemption of mankind.
+(The latter means reception of divine boons that are bestowed upon us thanks to the sacrifice of gods.)
+Yet, he forgets about the redemption of God, which is connected with a life of sacrificial duty.

-The meaning of the sacrifice is not simply to disrupt or destroy the unconscious condition in order to awaken to higher consciousness.
+The meaning of the sacrifice is not to disrupt or destroy the unconscious condition in order to achieve higher consciousness of mundane things.
 We must attempt to interpret the sacrifice in psychological terms, since the theological understanding of the sacrifice, regardless of its sophistication, is not well suited for the modern mind.
 Jungian active imagination is designed to extract the goods of the unconscious for the benefit of consciousness.
 This is the reason why it works so badly, because so much good has already been bestowed upon us, while the lonely Christchild is adrift in the darkness of the wood.
-There is need for a better spiritual technique that works the other way, one that replenishes the spiritual unconscious and gives the forgotten Christchild the warmth and nourishment that he craves.
+There is need for a better spiritual technique that works the other way, one that replenishes the spiritual unconscious, and gives the forgotten Christchild the warmth and nourishment that he craves.

 “Man of Sorrows, with the Arma Christi and angels”.